polkadot-fellows/RFCs/text/introduce-xcq.md

 ## Summary

-This proposal introduces XCQ (Cross Consensus Query), which is a system aims to reduce code duplication between runtime and UI implementations while providing a unified interface for cross-chain queries.
+This proposal introduces XCQ (Cross Consensus Query), which aims to serve as an intermediary layer between different chain runtime implementations and tools/UIs, to provide a unified interface for cross-chain queries.
 `XCQ` abstracts away concrete implementations across chains and supports custom query computations.

 Use cases benefiting from `XCQ` include: